znepo/simple-gcm/README.md

 # SimpleGCM
 ## A lightweight gem for using Google Cloud Messaging from Ruby

-All functionality is received through one method, `notify`.
+All sending is done through one method, `notify`.
 SimpleGCM does not implement retrying or exponential backoff, you can implement those yourself if you want them.

 Notify takes an `array` of registration ids or a single registration id as a `string`.
+You should check the returned errors and check for updated registration ids.

 ```ruby
   response = SimpleGCM.notify registration_ids,